janverschelde/PHCpack/src/doc/source/welcome.rst

 DEMiCs applies dynamic enumeration for all mixed cells and computes the mixed volume at a faster pace than MixedVol.
 Since version 2.4.53, DEMiCs is distributed with PHCpack.
+In release 2.4.91, the C++ sources of DEMiCs were replaced by translated Ada packages.
 Triple, penta, octo, and deca double arithmetic were added in version 2.4.80.